UncleChair/GoFrameBootcamp/content/web-server/additional/schema.md

 3. Apply migration

-There are some methods to apply migrations with existing database in official documentation, but it would be much simple to use an empty database with docker.
-Just delete the old container and volume created before and run `docker compose up -d --build` without initial database tables.

-Then you can simple apply the initial database schema with:
+You can simple apply the initial database schema with:
 ```bash
 atlas migrate apply --env local
 ```